-- Development must comply with the relevant requirements documented in Council's Special Events Policy; - ii.
-Development must be consistent with the character of surrounding development, particularly in relation to the height, bulk and scale or be an infrequent use for a short duration such that any inconsistency with character has minimal environmental, social and/or cumulative impacts; - iii.
-Development must not create ongoing cumulative impacts on adjoining properties having particular regard for noise, amenity, odour, lighting, hydrology and traffic considerations in relation to the size and frequency of a temporary use of land; - iv.
-Site coverage of buildings must not exceed 60% of the total site area; - v.
+- Development must be consistent with the character of surrounding development, particularly in relation to the height, bulk and scale or be an infrequent use for a short duration such that any inconsistency with character has minimal environmental, social and/or cumulative impacts; - ii.
+Development must not create ongoing cumulative impacts on adjoining properties having particular regard for noise, amenity, odour, lighting, hydrology and traffic considerations in relation to the size and frequency of a temporary use of land; - iii.
+Site coverage of buildings must not exceed 60% of the total site area; - iv.
 Car parking must comply with standards for comparable land uses where specified in the DCP or based on relevant guidelines published by the NSW Roads and Maritime Services.
-Car parking must be sufficient to meet demand generated by staff and visitors: - vi.
+Car parking must be sufficient to meet demand generated by staff and visitors; - v.
 Development must actively address the primary street frontage.